getjoystick/witcher/readme.md

 ## Running with Joystick Hosted Configs

 [Joystick](https://www.getjoystick.com/) is a robust and modern remote configuration service.
-Using Witcher with Joystick-hosted configs means your entire team can collaborate and update your tests.
+Using Witcher with Joystick-hosted configs means your entire team can collaborate and update the test configs.
+Everyone can see exactly what is being run, and update them instantly.

 ### Setup / First Time